biona001/Knockoffs.jl/docs/src/man/group.md

 This will estimate the covariance matrix via a shrinkage estimator, see documentation API for more details.

-## Representative group knockoffs
+## Group knockoffs based on conditional independence assumption

-One can choose a few representatives from each group and generate *representative* group knockoffs, with the following advantage:
+One can choose a few representatives from each group and generate *representative* group knockoffs via [`modelX_gaussian_rep_group_knockoffs`](https://biona001.github.io/Knockoffs.jl/dev/man/api/#Knockoffs.modelX_gaussian_rep_group_knockoffs).
+Its advantages include:

 + Dramatically improved computational efficiency, since the group-knockoff optimization problem only needs to be carried out on the representative variables.
 + Improved power over standard group knockoffs, since the exchangeability have to be satisfied for less variables, so the resulting knockoffs are more "flexible"

 This model assume that conditional on the group representatives, remaining variables are independent by groups.
-Although this assumption is not always met, we find that group-FDR is never really violated in our experiments with real or simulated data.
+Although this assumption is not always met, we find that group-FDR is never really violated when `rep_threshold = 0.5` in our experiments with real or simulated data.

 ```julia